Jamaicans: Diaspora

 Many Jamaicans now live overseas and outside Jamaica, while many have migrated to Anglophone countries, including over 400,000 Jamaicans in the United Kingdom, over 300,000 in Canada and 1,100,000 in the United States.
+Jamaicans also make up a large portion of the population in the neighboring Cayman Islands at almost 27% of the population; with most residing in the Cayman Islands on work permits.

-There are about 30,500 Jamaicans residing in other CARICOM member including the Bahamas (5,600), Cuba (5,000), Antigua & Barbuda (12,000), Barbados and Trinidad & Tobago.
+There are about 30,500 Jamaicans residing in other CARICOM member including the Bahamas, Antigua & Barbuda (12,000), Barbados and Trinidad & Tobago.
 There are also communities of Jamaican descendants in Central America, particularly Costa Rica, Nicaragua, and Panama.
 Most of Costa Rica's Afro-Costa Rican and Mulatto population, which combined represents about 7% of the total population, is of Jamaican descent.